bluhayz/miningPoller/README.md

 # miningPoller

 Mining Poller will Poll ahashpool.
-It loops through the wallets in wallets.data
+It loops through the wallets in wallets.dat

 install the following dependencies: